Vito Roberti: Biography

 Vito Roberti was born on 11 September 1911 in Matera, Italy.
 He was ordained a priest on 23 December 1933.
 In 1950 he joined the staff of the Congregation for Extraordinary Ecclesiastical Affairs.

 On 13 October 1962, Pope John XXIII named him titular archbishop of Constantia in Scythia and Apostolic Delegate to the Democratic Republic of the Congo and to Rwanda.
 His title in each of those positions changed promptly to Apostolic Nuncio, in the Congo on 16 February 1963 and in Rwanda on 6 June 1964.
-He received his episcopal consecration in 2 December 1962 from Cardinal Amleto Cicognani.
+He received his episcopal consecration on 2 December 1962 from Cardinal Amleto Cicognani.

 On 11 February 1963, Pope John gave him the additional responsibility of Apostolic Nuncio to Burundi.

 On 15 August 1965, Pope Paul ended his diplomatic career, appointing him Bishop of Caserta with the personal title of Archbishop.
 On 29 May 1967, Pope Paul named him Apostolic Administrator of the Diocese of Alife, a position he held until 1978.

 Pope John Paul II appointed his successor in Caserta on 6 June 1987 when he was 75.

 He died on 31 August 1998.